Authentic Italian Pizza Dough Recipe | Perfect Pizza Every Time!

 Even seasoned pizza makers encounter challenges with dough consistency.
 Here’s how to troubleshoot common problems:

-- Sticky Dough Fix: If your dough is too sticky and difficult to work with, sprinkle a little more 00 flour onto your work surface and knead lightly.
-Take care not to use too much flour, as it can result in a tough dough.
+• Sticky Dough Fix: If your dough is too sticky and difficult to work with, sprinkle a little more 00 flour onto your work surface and knead lightly.
+Take care not to use too much flour, resulting in a tough dough.
 Instead, add flour sparingly, a tablespoon at a time, until the dough reaches a smooth, elastic texture.

-- No-Yeast Option: If you’re trying to make an Italian pizza dough recipe without yeast, use 1 teaspoon of baking powder for every 500g of flour.
-While the flavour won’t be as rich as yeast-fermented dough, this method provides a quick, reliable rise for a soft crust.
+• No-Yeast Option: If you’re trying to make an Italian pizza dough recipe without yeast, use 1 teaspoon of baking powder for every 500g of flour.
+While the flavor won’t be as rich as yeast-fermented dough, this method provides a quick, reliable rise for a soft crust.

-- Overnight Fermentation: For an authentic Italian pizza dough recipe, refrigerate the dough overnight.
-This slow fermentation process enhances flavour and gives the dough a pleasant tang, much like a sourdough base.
+• Overnight Fermentation: Refrigerate the dough overnight for an authentic Italian pizza dough recipe.
+This slow fermentation process enhances flavor and gives the dough a pleasant tang, much like a sourdough base.

 2. Plating and Presentation Ideas